ValerieHMoore/grocery-list-rails-api/README.md

 The Grocery List API was created using Ruby on Rails.

 ## Installation
 To install this app, fork and clone this repository from GitHub.
 CD into the grocery-list-rails-api folder and then bundle install the gems.
 Type "rails s" in your terminal and navigate to localhost:3001 in your browser.

-You will also need to have the corresponding React front end running: https://github.com/ValerieHMoore/grocery-list-react-frontend.
+You will also need to have the corresponding React front end running on localhost:3000.
+You can get that repo here: https://github.com/ValerieHMoore/grocery-list-react-frontend.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/ValerieHMoore/grocery-list-rails-api.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant (http://contributor-covenant.org) code of conduct.